coreos/butane/docs/config-fcos-v1_4.md

 ---
 layout: default
-title: OpenShift v4.9.0-experimental
+title: Fedora CoreOS v1.4.0
 parent: Configuration specifications
-nav_order: 100
+nav_order: 45
 ---

-# OpenShift Specification v4.9.0-experimental
+# Fedora CoreOS Specification v1.4.0

-**Note: This configuration is experimental and has not been stabilized.
-It is subject to change without warning or announcement.**

-The OpenShift configuration is a YAML document conforming to the following specification, with **_italicized_** entries being optional:
+The Fedora CoreOS configuration is a YAML document conforming to the following specification, with **_italicized_** entries being optional:

 * **variant** (string): used to differentiate configs for different operating systems.
-Must be `openshift` for this specification.
+Must be `fcos` for this specification.
 * **version** (string): the semantic version of the spec for this document.
-This document is for version `4.9.0-experimental` and generates Ignition configs with version `3.3.0`.
+This document is for version `1.4.0` and generates Ignition configs with version `3.3.0`.
-* **metadata** (object): metadata about the generated MachineConfig resource.
-Respected when rendering to a MachineConfig, ignored when rendering directly to an Ignition config.
-  * **name** (string): a unique [name][k8s-names] for this MachineConfig resource.
-  * **labels** (object): string key/value pairs to apply as [Kubernetes labels][k8s-labels] to this MachineConfig resource. `machineconfiguration.openshift.io/role` is required.
 * **ignition** (object): metadata about the configuration itself.
   * **_config_** (objects): options related to the configuration.
     * **_merge_** (list of objects): a list of the configs to be merged to the current config.